Governance

 Accountability is a key part of our values and, as such, our local governance model is vital to this.
 We have two models operating across our schools as follows:

 Academy Councils offer a more traditional model of local governance, with an appointed membership board working regularly with schools under our scheme of delegation.
-ACs will cover both Resources and Education, Standards and Performance and also will have parents as members.
+Academy Councils work to a standardised agenda produced by SET, which covers a wide range of school business to ensure the school is meeting the needs of its pupils and the local community.
+As such, the Academy Council will have 2 parents as members.

 Within Shaw Education Trust our function of governance at local level is: